FourThievesVinegar/solderless-microlab/docs/assembly-temperature-exchangers-unit.md

 This component heats and stores hot water, or other liquids, which are then used to heat the Reactor Core.

-* **Bending the tubing.** Gently bend the copper tubing into a helix that will fit in the heat exchanger, be sure to leave space for the heating coil.
+* **Bending the tubing.** Gently bend the copper tubing into a helix that will fit in the jar, be sure to leave space for the heating coil.
  - Tips
     - More is better, the more copper tubing you can fit, the more heat will be exchanged.
     - It is OK (good even!) if the copper tubing and heating coils touch.